yt-project/yt/doc/source/analyzing/analysis_modules/photon_simulator.rst

 everywhere in terms of the solar metallicity.
 If it is a string, it will assume that is the name of the metallicity field (which may be spatially varying).

+The ``ThermalPhotonModel`` iterates over "chunks" of the supplied data source to generate the photons, to reduce memory usage and make parallelization more efficient.
+For each chunk, memory is set aside for the photon energies that will be generated. ``photons_per_chunk`` is an optional keyword argument which controls the size of this array.
+For large numbers of photons, you may find that this parameter needs to be set higher, or if you are looking to decrease memory usage, you might set this parameter lower.

 Next, we need to specify "fiducial" values for the telescope collecting area, exposure time, and cosmological redshift.
 Remember, the initial